Jopie Huisman: Biography

 Jopie Huisman was born on 18 October 1922 in Workum, Friesland.
 In 1939, he became a ceramics painter at the earthenware factory of Aurora.
 In 1942, he was arrested during a raid and put to work at a labor camp in Kassel, Germany.
 One day, he was looking at the sky and thought he saw a flock of geese.
 Suddenly the factory next door collapsed.
 The bombing of Kassel had started.
 Huisman managed to escape from the camp, and found refugee in Workum.
 In 1949, he married Eelkje de Boer, started a business, and a family.

 In 1953, his business failed, and Huisman became a rag-and-bone man, buying and selling old clothes and scrap metal.
 He walked the streets of Workum for eight years.
 In 1963, he moved to Herbayum, and started to specialize in scrap metal.
 He had been painting and drawing as a hobby all his life, and in 1963 got his first exhibition in Harlingen.
 In 1968, van Gewest tot Gewest, a television show with regional stories, aired a program about Jopie Huisman, giving his paintings national exposure.

 In 1973, his marriage failed.
-Huisman frantically started to paint the old clothes, worn-out shoes, children's dolls, and other items he had in storage.
+He started to paint the old clothes, worn-out shoes, children's dolls, and other items he had in storage.
 His exhibitions were becoming increasingly popular.
 In 1981, 26,000 people visited an exhibition in Haarlem.
 Huisman also received offers to sell his paintings, but he always refused out of principle.
 In 1984, he exhibited his work in an art gallery in Nuenen.
 The gallery was broken into, and three of his paintings were stolen.
 This resulted in Huisman refusing to participate in any more exhibitions.